fastruby/blog/_posts/2020-05-07-removing-capybara-webkit.md

 # Updating CircleCI Config

-The last part of the process was to make sure the test passes on the CI system.
+The last part of the process was to make sure the tests pass on the CI system.
 We only needed to make sure Firefox was available when running the test, so the easiest solution for this was to use a CircleCI Ruby image and use the correct [variant](https://circleci.com/docs/2.0/circleci-images/#language-image-variants) so it also includes most used browsers:

 ```diff
 - - image: circleci/ruby:2.4.10-buster-node